rewiring-nz/household-model/METHODOLOGY.md

 - Diesel: $76 per year per 1000km

 The model does not provide upfront costs for vehicles, although the calculator app provides a general range to give an indication of replacing fossil fuel vehicles with EVs.
 The range is based on a comparison of popular New Zealand petrol vehicles and their prices, compared to a similar EV option and its price, using pricing data from vehicle manufacturer websites accessed in August 2024.
 Clean car rebate is not included as it was phased out in 2024.

+## Recommendations

+TODO: about how the next steps algo works

 [^1]:  [https://www.energyrating.gov.au/industry-information/publications/report-2021-residential-baseline-studyaustralia-](https://www.energyrating.gov.au/industry-information/publications/report-2021-residential-baseline-studyaustralia-and-new-zealand-2000-2040)